-The caretaker of children in the TANF program enters into a Contract of Mutual Responsibility with the Division of Social Services (DSS).
+The caretaker of children in the TANF program enters into a Contract of Mutual Responsibility with the Division of Social Services.
 Applicants and recipients have a face-to-face intake interview.
-During this interview, the DSS worker explains the Contract of Mutual Responsibility (CMR) and those elements specific to the client.
+During this interview, the DSS worker explains the CMR and those elements specific to the client.

 The CMR lists the responsibilities of the family and the supports the State will provide.
 The family's responsibilities include but are not limited to: employment-related activities, school attendance and immunization requirements for children, family planning, parenting education classes, and substance abuse treatment requirements.
-The State provides supports to families including, but not limited to: employment-related activities, training activities, child care, Medicaid, and other services identified during the development of the CMR by DSS workers and the Individual Services Strategy (ISS) developed by TANF WORKS contractors providing self-sufficiency services to work mandatory clients.
+The State provides supports to families including, but not limited to: employment-related activities, training activities, child care, Medicaid, and other services identified during the development of the CMR by DSS workers and the ISS developed by TANF WORKS contractors providing self-sufficiency services to work mandatory clients.